obazl/sealark/doc/devguide.md

 Note that this does not affect the Bazel dependency graph, so circular dependencies will not be introduced.

-For example, `//src/lib/lbazel/lbazel.c` depends on `src/lib/moonlark/libmoonlark.c`, so the latter needs to be run through makeheaders so that `lbazel.h` will contain the libmoonlark API.

 ## lua

+WARNING: outdated. lua support is moribund.

-Neither libstarlark nor libmoonlark depend on the Bazel environment.
+Neither libsunlark nor libmoonlark depend on the Bazel environment.
 It's up to the app to deal with it.

 `//moonlark:edit` is a C application that depends on libmoonlark but